Moose Mountain Log Homes Inc.

 well we are the only log home company that has patented joinery that is

 by warranty, to remain air and weather-tight.
-The people who build with us
+The people who build

 standard of finish in the calibre of granite counter tops, slate or hardwood